foundryvtt/crucible/docs/Character/Skills.md

 #### Bartering Tasks

-**Appraise.** You can perform a Bartering check to determine the approximate value of an item, as well as identify any factors that may cause an item to increase or decrease in value or demand.
+**Appraise.** You can perform a Bartering check to determine the approximate value of an item, as well as identify any factors that may cause an item to increase or decrease in value or demand.<br>
-**Haggle.** When conducting a trade or other form of negotiation, you can attempt to convince those you deal with to make a more reasonable offer, or settle for a deal that may be less beneficial for them.
+**Haggle.** When conducting a trade or other form of negotiation, you can attempt to convince those you deal with to make a more reasonable offer, or settle for a deal that may be less beneficial for them.<br>
-**Sense Intent.** When a deal is proposed, a Bartering check can determine if the offer is sincere, a joke, or an attempt to swindle.
+**Sense Intent.** When a deal is proposed, a Bartering check can determine if the offer is sincere, a joke, or an attempt to swindle.<br>

 | Rank | Bartering Progression Ideas        |
 | ---- | ---------------------------------- |